nan0314/Navbot/README.md

 * Install cvxpy using the command `pip install cvxpy`
 * install numpy using the command `pip install numpy`
+* install scipy using the command `pip install scipy`
 * Clone this repository into the src directory of your workspace
 * Build and source your workspace